-The Disability Income Plan Advisory Council (the Council) is responsible for administering the Plan.
-Investment management and the performance of certain administrative duties are performed by an insurance company on a cost plus basis.
+PEBA is responsible for administering the Plan and has delegated authority for investment management and the performance of certain administrative duties to an insurance company on a cost plus basis.
 The insurance company may utilize sub-advisors in the management of the Plan's investments.